WinVector/wrapr/extras/bquote.md

     ## (Intercept)         drat
     ##       822.8       -164.6

-`rlang` documentation does sometimes mention `bquote()`, but never seems to actually *try* `bquote()` as an alternate solution in a post-`dplyr 0.5.0` world (i.e., one where "`:=`" is part of `dplyr` and where `bquote()` is a good solution).
+`rlang` documentation does sometimes mention `bquote()`, but never seems to actually *try* `bquote()` as an alternate solution in a post-`dplyr 0.5.0` world (i.e., one where "`:=`" is part of `dplyr`).
 So new readers can be forgiven for having the (false) impression that `rlang` substitution is a unique and unprecedented capability for `R`.

 Conclusion
 ----------

-`R` has a number of useful macro facilities.
+`R` has a number of useful macro and metaprogramming facilities.
 Not all `R` users know about them.
 This is because, due to a number of good `R` design decisions, not all `R` users regularly *need* macro facilities.
 If you do need macros (or to "program over programs", which is always a bit harder than the more desirable programming over data) I suggest reading a few of the references and picking a system that works well for your tasks.
+The job of metaprogramming to to reduce programmer burden, so these tools should only be applied when they are less work than the obvious alternatives (such as repeating code).

+From above you can see my preference is for simpler design, for example: preferring passing around values instead of carrying environments plus values.
+This preference is because the complexity introduced by taking values from many environments is large and has costs.
+Or to put it another way: I feel one should study complexities and intricacies to learn out to avoid them, not to learn how to tolerate them.

 Some of our take-aways include: